Family Law Solicitors

 Pensions can be offset against other assets such as property, or earmarked, allowing the separating couple to split the money at an agreed percentage once the funds become accessible, usually from age 55.
 A third option is to split the pension into two pots from the date of divorce, giving both people greater flexibility.

-Our family team includes wealth protection experts who can advise you on the best route forward to protect your money.
+Our family law team includes wealth protection experts who can advise you on the best route forward to protect your money.

 Separate Together